-If you are attending dinner here make sure you look at the dress code as it is required.
-On their website at the time of writing it was
+If you are attending dinner here, make sure you look at the dress code as it is required.
+On their website at the time of writing, it was:

-Dinner dress code in The Ahwahnee Dining Room is ‘Resort Casual’.
+Dinner dress code in The Ahwahnee Dining Room is ‘Resort Casual.’
 Gentlemen are asked to wear collared shirts and long pants.
 Ladies are asked to wear dresses, skirts or slacks and blouses.
 Children over the age of four are asked to dress accordingly.
-Breakfast, brunch and lunch dress are casual.
+Breakfast, brunch, and lunch dress are casual.

 Another note on the dining experience is that it is a slow process.
-I feel like this is a great way to experience fine food and I loved just sitting and relaxing and taking in the beauty while waiting for our different courses to arrive.
-However, if your kids are antsy they may not be a huge fan of a dining experience like this.
+I feel like this is a great way to experience fine food, and I loved just sitting and relaxing and taking in the beauty while waiting for our different courses to arrive.
+However, if your kids are antsy, they may not be a huge fan of a dining experience like this.

 If you are a foodie like myself and a fan of fine dining, then an experience at the Ahwahnee Hotel needs to be on your list at least once.
 It will be something that you remember, and at least it is a good reason to spend some time in this beautiful and historic hotel in between outdoor adventures (Amie and I climbed half dome the day after we had this meal).
 Be sure to leave a comment with your thoughts on dining here.